EnterpriseDB/tpa/docs/src/pglogical.md

 If you edit config.yml, remember to run `tpaexec provision` before running `tpaexec deploy`.

-## Interaction with BDR
+## Interaction with PGD

-It is possible to use BDR and pglogical together in the same database if you exercise caution.
+It is possible to use PGD and pglogical together in the same database if you exercise caution.

-BDR3 uses pglogical3 internally, and will create a pglogical node if one does not exist.
+PGD v3 uses pglogical3 internally, and will create a pglogical node if one does not exist.
 There can be only one pglogical node per database, so if you configure a pglogical publication in `bdr_database`, the instance's `bdr_node_name` must be the same as the publication's `name`.
 Otherwise, the node will be created for the publication first, and `bdr.create_node()` will fail later with an error about a node name conflict.
 Any `subscriptions` in `bdr_database` must use the same `node_name` too.

-Earlier versions of BDR do not use pglogical, so these considerations do not apply.

 ## Limitations